When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Right Thing

-This part works with Not Good Enough.
-He can also work with The Wall, People Pleaser, and Safety.
+This part worked with Not Good Enough.
+He could also work with The Wall, People Pleaser, and Safety.

-The Right Thing prevents me from feeling Helplessness and Fear of the Unknown.
+The Right Thing prevented me from feeling Helplessness and Fear of the Unknown.

 The Wall

-Before Unburdening: They (bricks) form a protective wall around me during situations where there may be conflict to ensure my safety, calm, and continued functioning.
+Before Unburdening: They (bricks) formed a protective wall around me during situations where there may be conflict to ensure my safety, calm, and continued functioning.

-The Wall helps me block out anything that's coming at me, so that I can remain emotionally regulated and not go into a fight response.
+The Wall helped (and continues to help) block out anything that is coming at me, so that I can remain emotionally regulated and not go into a fight response.

-This part works with The Right Thing, People Pleaser, and Safety.
+This part worked with The Right Thing, People Pleaser, and Safety.

-They prevent me from feeling Fear of the Unknown, Acceptance, and Helplessness.
+They prevented me from feeling Fear of the Unknown and Helplessness.

 People Pleaser

-Before Unburdening: When feeling misunderstood and judged, without a way out of the scenario, she will succumb to other people’s thoughts and ideas, instead of standing her ground, accepting responsibility, even when it isn’t hers.
+Before Unburdening: When feeling misunderstood and judged, without a way out of the scenario, she would succumb to other people’s thoughts and ideas, instead of standing her ground, accepting responsibility, even when it wasn’t hers, in order to remain safe and feel okay.

 Safety

-Before Unburdening: This part informs others if situations are safe.
-If a situation is not safe, the part will help create a safe space for functioning.
+Before Unburdening: This part informed (and continues to inform) other parts if situations are safe.
+If a situation is not safe, she will help create a safe space for functioning.

 The Dementor

-Before Unburdening: He sucks the joy out of life, leaving feelings of emptiness, despair, and feeling trapped with no way out.
+Before Unburdening: He sucked the joy out of life, leaving feelings of emptiness, despair, and being trapped with no way out.

 The Minimizer